Design Case Study: Grapevine Girl Nursery

 After painting and furnishing here is our finished space.
 We utilized art, mixed patterns, paint, and mixed metals all to create this charming space.

 Some of my favorite little details are the floor lamp's brass petals, the fluting on the side table, and the white curtain's scalloped edge.
-We also dressed up the dresser with hardware from CB2 to give it a more polished yet modern look.
+We also enhanced the dresser with hardware from CB2 to give it a more polished yet modern look.

 This may come as no surprise but the room size was the greatest challenge.
-Some think that while it's a smaller room that you should downsize the elements, like the rug, but this actually makes the space feel like a miniature doll house.
-We used an 8x10 rug and went vertical with each storage component.
+Some think that while it's a smaller room that you should downsize the elements but this actually calls attention to the small size.
+So to combat this challenge, we used an 8x10 rug and went vertical with each storage component.

 We also opted for board and batten detailing instead of wallpaper because we didn't want the room to feel overwhelming.
 While a busy wallpaper can be fun in a small bathroom, the nursery needs too many furnishings (i.e. crib, changing dresser, glider) for the wallpaper to have the same impact in this particular space.